saifaustcse/git-workflow-and-commands/README.md

 6. ### Revoke

-       # Restore the specified file of the Index to the Workspace.
+       # Restore the specified file of the Staging to the Workspace.
        $ git checkout [file]

-       # Restore the specified file of a certain commit to the Index and Workspace.
+       # Restore the specified file of a certain commit to the Staging and Workspace.
        $ git checkout [commit] [file]

-       # Restore all the files in the Index to the Workspace.
+       # Restore all the files in the Staging to the Workspace.
        $ git checkout .

-       # Reset the specified file in the Index, keeping consistent with the previous commit, but remaining the workspace unchanged.
+       # Reset the specified file in the Staging, keeping consistent with the previous commit, but remaining the workspace unchanged.
        $ git reset [file]

-       # Reset the Index and workspace, keeping consistent with the last commit.
+       # Reset the Staging and workspace, keeping consistent with the last commit.
        $ git reset --hard

-       # Reset the pointer of the current branch to pointing the specified commit while resetting the Index, but the workspace remains unchanged.
+       # Reset the pointer of the current branch to pointing the specified commit while resetting the Staging, but the workspace remains unchanged.
        $ git reset [commit]

-       # Reset the HEAD of the current branch to the specified commit while resetting the Index and Workspace, keeping consistent with the specified commit.
+       # Reset the HEAD of the current branch to the specified commit while resetting the Staging and Workspace, keeping consistent with the specified commit.
        $ git reset --hard [commit]

-       # Reset the current HEAD to the specified commit, remaining the Index and Workspace unchanged.
+       # Reset the current HEAD to the specified commit, remaining the Staging and Workspace unchanged.
        $ git reset --keep [commit]

        # Create a new commit to undo the specified commit.